ilbers/isar/RECIPE-API-CHANGELOG.md

 rootfs_do_umounts is not called from do_rootfs_finalize anymore.

 Every individual task that does mounting must also do the umounting at its end.

+### Default boostrap recipe changed to mmdebstrap

+New virtual packages bootstrap-host and bootstrap-target are introduced.
+There are two providers of bootstrap-host/-target currently:
+  * isar-mmdebstrap: deafult one using mmdebstrap to prepare rootfs
+  * isar-bootstrap: previous bootstrap implementation left for compatibility

+So default bootstrap procedure is now performing with mmdebstrap.
+Previous implementation still can be selected by setting in local.conf:

+PREFERRED_PROVIDER_bootstrap-host ?= "isar-bootstrap-host"
+PREFERRED_PROVIDER_bootstrap-target ?= "isar-bootstrap-target"